KimboTodd/kimblog/_posts/chromeExtension.md

 ## The Why Behind the Code

-Previously, I had GitHub styles colorizer extension that brought rainbow color to the monochrome world of GitHub.
+Previously, I had a GitHub styles colorizer extension that brought rainbow color to the monochrome world of GitHub.
 Over time, however, the extension lost its functionality due to GitHub's evolving styles.
 But lately, I've been wanting less grey from my day to day - this prompted me to revive the extension.

-I've created a chrome extension before and just installed it locally on my own laptop, but at the time I wasn't as enthusiastic about note taking as I am now.
+I've created a Chrome extension before and just installed it locally on my own laptop, but at the time I wasn't as enthusiastic about note-taking as I am now.
 So now that I am creating an extension for the second time, I'm going to keep my own notes on how to do it.

 Disclaimer: It's worth noting that these notes focus on the process of creating an extension rather than the practicality of targeting specific CSS classes for color changes.
 While this project doesn't warrant ongoing maintenance and therefore I'm not going to publish the extension, the experience itself is a valuable learning opportunity.